cloro

 Key features

-- Google Maps business data (name, address, phone, hours, ratings, photos)
+• Google Maps business data (name, address, phone, hours, ratings, photos).

-- Pay-as-you-go with no monthly minimum
+• Pay-as-you-go with no monthly minimum and 500 free records to evaluate.

 Pros

-- 500-record free tier is a real evaluation runway, not a gated demo
+• 500-record free tier is a real evaluation runway, not a gated demo.

 Cons

-- No general SERP product — Maps and Business Profile only
+• No general SERP product — Maps and Business Profile only.

-- Less ergonomic API design than the SERP-API category leaders
+• Less ergonomic API design than the SERP-API category leaders.

 Pricing.
-Free for first 500 records. $3/1,000 for the next 99,500. $1/1,000 above 100,000 records.
+Free for the first 500 records. $3/1,000 for the next 99,500. $1/1,000 above 100,000 records.

 8. Apify — best actor marketplace for long-tail Google verticals